 Everyone is always talking about how social media is a must when running any sort of business.
 Your online branding matters; as does your ability to connect with clients and customers.
+Is there a few ways to use social media to land gigs?

 In fact, as much as we like to complain about it, there is an increasing need for freelancers to start using social media effectively.
 More specifically, freelancers need to learn how social media can actually help them land gigs.